New Funding Awarded to KORE for Recovery Advisor Positions

 The funding from ETSI-BC and the Government of British Columbia will allow KORE to hire an “Accelerator Advisor” who will work directly with the KORE outdoor gear business network, as well as an “Attraction Advisor,” whose job it will be to attract incoming businesses to start-up or relocate to the Kootenays.

-Matt Mosteller, volunteer Chair of KORE, sees the funding as a significant win to move KORE forward in creating sustainable rural economic development.
+Matt Mosteller (shown above) is the Board Chair of KORE and he sees the funding as a significant win to move KORE forward in creating sustainable rural economic development.
 “We are super excited about the momentum that KORE has now.
 We have over 40 passionate entrepreneurs creating craft outdoor gear right here in the Kootenays and the power of collaboration and growth is real,” he says.
 “Partners like ETSI-BC provide incredible fuel for us to continue to create employment and enhance the outdoor economy here in the Kootenay Region of British Columbia.
 Furthermore, the Government of British Columbia shares our vision to create rural economic drivers by supporting KORE through RBCR funding.
 Together we are making a difference.”

 In total, the ETSI-BC adjudication team selected 20 successful applicants for the funding and the projects will create a total of 30 part-time and full-time Recovery Advisor positions to assist businesses and rural communities in the Southern Interior with COVID-19 economic recovery.
 “In reviewing the applications, we saw innovation at the forefront as a key to economic recovery for communities,” says Laurel Douglas, CEO of ETSI-BC.
 “Our team is working closely with the recipients so their Recovery Advisors can engage and begin providing much-needed economic recovery support.”